Please note that this FAQ is directed at the general public. There is a separate mandatory mask FAQ that is more specific to employers and employees.

 - Give choices.
 Have a couple different masks for your child to choose from.
 Giving the option between wearing the blue mask or the pink mask helps make your child feel independent and in control, especially in a time when things may be changing frequently.

 - Include masks during playtime.
 Let your kids play with clean cloth masks in a space where they feel comfortable.
 This can help them become more comfortable with the masks.

 - Lead by example.
 When you are going to an indoor public space, show your child how you wear your mask and talk about why you are wearing it.
 Be a role model for your child to help normalize their use of masks.

 Aside from the exemptions mentioned above, there are a few activity-based circumstances when wearing a mask indoors is not mandatory.
 These situations include:

 - While actively engaging in an athletic or fitness activity including water-based activities.

 - While receiving services to areas of the face that would otherwise be covered by a face covering, when and where this is permitted under the regulations.

 - For any emergency or medical purpose.

-No, all clients must wear a mask at all times when receiving personal services.
-Exemptions do not apply in these settings.
-A client may only remove a mask or face covering to receive services on an area of their face that would otherwise be covered by a face covering (i.e. beard trim, lip wax, facial etc.)
+- When receiving services on an area of their face that would otherwise be covered by a face covering. (i.e. beard trim, lip wax, facial etc.)